dime-project/meta/README.md

-meta
+di.me-project
 ====

-General repository for dime-project as a central place for documentation and feedback.
+General repository for di.me-project as a central place for documentation and feedback.